First Fridays Devotion: History

+The Devotion of the Nine First Fridays is based on revelations from Jesus Christ reportedly received by Margaret Mary Alacoque, a Visitation nun, between 1673 and 1675 in Paray-Le-Monial, France.
+This devotion was revealed to Margaret Mary in the form of a promise of final penance granted to those who accomplish this practice, also known as the "Great Promise".
+This was done in order to promote reparatory communions and the devotion to the Sacred Heart of Jesus.
+According to Alacoque writings, Christ said to her :

 "In the excess of the mercy of My Heart, I promise you that My all powerful love will grant to all those who will receive Communion on the First Fridays, for nine consecutive months, the grace of final repentance: they will not die in My displeasure, nor without receiving the sacraments; and My Heart will be their secure refuge in that last hour."

+The practice of the First Fridays Devotion

 The devotion consists of several practices that are performed on the first Fridays of nine consecutive months.
-On these days, a person is to attend Mass and receive the Eucharist.
+On these days, a person is to attend Mass and receive the Eucharist with the intention of honoring the Sacred Heart and making reparation for sins.
+The nine First Fridays must be consecutive.
 If the need arises, in order to receive communion in a state of grace, a person should also make use of the sacrament of penance before attending Mass.

-In many Catholic communities the practice of the Holy Hour of meditation during the Exposition of the Blessed Sacrament during the First Fridays is encouraged.
+In many Catholic communities the practice of the Holy Hour the night before the First Fridays or during the Exposition of the Blessed Sacrament during the First Fridays is encouraged.

 Promises of the devotion to the Sacred Heart of Jesus

+Several promises were reported by Alacoque for those who are devoted to the Sacred Heart of Jesus.
 The promises suggest that one "will be disposed to Christian discipleship through frequent reception of the sacraments."
+The last promise is the promise of final penance granted to those who practice the First Fridays Devotion.